BeBOP-OBON/fram_protocol_collection/DNAextraction_FRAM.md

 16. Place the Spin Filter basket into a **clean 2 ml Collection Tube** (provided).
 17. Shake to **mix Solution PW4** before use.
 Add **650 l of Solution PW4** and centrifuge at **13,000 x g for 1 minute**. _(make sure that solution PW4 is mixed up quite well because it is a high concentrated salt solution!)_
 18. Discard the flow through and add **650 l of Ethanol** _(before it was called solution PW5)_ and centrifuge at **13,000 x g for 1 minute**.
-19. Discard the flow through and centrifuge again at 13,000 x g for 2 minutes to remove residual wash. _(make sure that there is no remaining solution on the filter membrane!)_
+19. Discard the flow through and centrifuge again at **13,000 x g for 2 minutes** to remove residual wash. _(make sure that there is no remaining solution on the filter membrane!)_

-1. Step 1

-3. Step 2

-   a.
-Sub-step a

-   b.
-Sub-step b
+20. Place the Spin Filter basket into a **clean 2 ml Collection Tube** (provided).
+21. Add **60 l of Solution EB** (_before it was called PW6_) to the center of the white filter membrane. _(1) If you want to keep your DNA stable over along storage you can use 1xTE buffer.
+(2) Because we often work with low DNA concentrations, we reduced the amount of elution buffer from 100 μl in the manufacturer protocol to 60 μl to slightly concentrate DNA._
+22. Centrifuge at **13,000 x g for 1 minute**.

+   It is possible to divide the volume of elution buffer into two parts.
+For This you do step 21. + 22. twice with half of your chosen amount of elution buffer.
+This can increase your DNA concentration because you make sure that you elute all your DNA from the filter membrane.
+We are using mostly two times 30 μl of EB or 1xTE.

+23. **Discard the Spin Filter basket**.
+The DNA is now ready for any downstream application.
+No further steps are required.
+24. _Optionally you can split your eluted DNA into two aliquots.
+One as "working" tube and one as "archive" tube._

+We (the Qiagen team) recommend storing the DNA frozen (-20°C to -80°C).
+Solution EB contains no EDTA.
+To concentrate the DNA, see the Hints and Troubleshooting Guide.

 ## Quality control

-Describe and explain criteria used to validate results of the standard operating procedure.
+To quantify your DNA use the Quantus from Promega ([DNA quantification using the Quantus-Fluorometer (FRAM MolObs)](https://spaces.awi.de/pages/viewpage.action?pageId=394251875)

+Alternatively, you can use a range of other instruments to quantify and quality-check your DNA, e.g. the Tecan NanoQuant, Qubit Fluorometer, NanoDrop spectrophotometer.))

 ## Basic troubleshooting guide

-Identify known issues associated with the procedure, if any.
-Provide troubleshooting guidelines when available.
+In addition to the Qiagen protocol, we provide the previous MoBio protocol that includes a troubleshooting guide.

 # REFERENCES